small branches (less than 4 in thick and 36 in long)

 Yard debris and food scraps go to Oregon commercial composting facilities with specialized processes to quickly break down the organic matter - even meat scraps and bones.
 Compost from these businesses is sold to landscapers and other agricultural users and available to residents.

 Green compost roll carts must be used first so drivers know to stop for collection.
 Additional yard debris cans, Kraft bags, or bundles should be placed near the roll cart.
 You will be charged $3.75 for each one you put out for collection.
-Extra yard debris can also be saved for your next pick up or taken to a compost facility or leaf depot.
+Extra yard debris can also be saved for your next pick up or taken to a compost facility.
 To use an extra can, bag or bundle:

 Weight limit: 55 lbs